Train your Brain for Optimal Health & Performance

-Insurance coverage varies with each plan, although the majority of insurance plans in this area do not cover biofeedback or neurofeedback services.
+Insurance coverage varies with each plan, although the majority of insurance plans in this area do not cover biofeedback or neurofeedback services, based on their medical policies.
 The biofeedback code, 90901, is used when billing these neurofeedback services.
-However, most insurance companies do not typically cover biofeedback services.
-Payment is due at the time of service and you are ultimately responsible for all fees, regardless of whether your insurance is billed.
-We can provide a superbill and receipts with all the necessary information if you would like to request reimbursement from your insurance carrier.
+Payment is due at the time of service and you are ultimately responsible for all fees.
+We can provide Superbills and receipts with all the necessary information if you would like to request reimbursement from your insurance carrier.
 See our Insurance Reimbursement form for questions to ask your insurance.

 How many sessions are needed?